 4 Go camping in the Australian Outback

 Australia, we love you…but face it, you’re pretty much all descended from convicts.
 The “Eh, rules?
 Why?” attitude is what makes it incredibly simple to camp by yourself in the Outback: in most places you don’t need a permit.
 There are countless free camping sites if you have a vehicle, or if you just walk up with a tent and a backpack.
 And if an area doesn’t seem like an official camping site, the practice of free-range bushcamping is incredibly common.
 Just pitch a tent.
 You’re done.

 Pop culture has already done its thing to popularize the Appalachian Trail and the Pacific Crest Trail, but there’s a third across-the-country trail out there that hasn’t yet received acclaim and should therefore be more suitable for solo hiking.
 The Continental Divide Trail is 3,100 miles long and runs between Mexico and Canada, starting in New Mexico and finishing in Montana.
 Besides the normal hell challenges of hiking cross country, the CDT adds in the issues of altitude: you’ll go up more than 14,000 feet to scale Grays Peak in Colorado.

 6 Work on a farm in Patagonia

 This is for those of you who just cannot stand another moment among people in the iPhone-addled modern world: return to simpler days—and by simpler, we mean more exhausting—by working on a small farm.
-Ranches in the Chilean Patagonia need solo helpers all year round to assist with raising cattle, harvesting honey from bees and doing general maintenance.
-Some of the farms are spectacularly located in between lakes and volcanoes—meaning no mobile phone service and dodgy Internet connection.
+Ranches in the Chilean Patagonia need solo helpers year round to assist with raising cattle, harvesting honey from bees and doing general grounds maintenance and building upkeep.
+Some of the farms are spectacularly located in between lakes and volcanoes—meaning no cell service and spotty Internet.

 7 Go night squid fishing in Ha Long Bay, Vietnam